 - Start an application and create a document

-- Name, save, retrieve and revise a document
+- Name, save, retrieve and edit a document

 - Save a document using the save and save as command